aiguofer/sql_connectors/README.rst

       This required field is a SQLAlchemy dialect or dialect+driver.
 See the `SQLAlchemy Engine documentation <http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls>`_ for more details.
 You may first have to install the required python modules for your dialect+driver to work if it's a third party plug-in.

    relative_paths (list of strings)
       This optional field lets you specify if an option for your connection needs to load a file relative to your config directory.
-For example, if you had a connection that needed to use a cert, you could add ``query.sslrootcert`` to this list, set ``"query": { "sslmode": "verify-ca", "sslrootcert": "certs/root.crt"}``, and drop the file in ``$SQL_CONNECTORS_CONFIG_DIR/certs/root.crt``.
+For example, if you had a connection that needed to use a cert, you could add ``query.sslrootcert`` to this list, set ``"query": { "sslmode": "verify-ca", "sslrootcert": "certs/root.crt"}``, and drop the cert in ``$SQL_CONNECTORS_CONFIG_DIR/certs/root.crt``.

    default_env (string)
       This optional field lets you specify which environment should be used by default.
 If not included, it will use ``default``.